SReateguiUtec/ComputerVision-Intro-to-CS/README.md

 # Computer Vision Digit Recognition Project

-This project implements a digit recognition system that uses machine learning to identify handwritten digits from images.
+This project implements a digit recognition system that identifies handwritten digits from images by calculating Euclidean distances.
 The system compares input images against the sklearn digits dataset to find the most similar digits.

 ## Features